danielcbit/apcctrl/doc/manual/manual.rst

 Your choices become more interesting if you are running a small cluster or a big server farm.
-Under those circumstances, it may not be possible or even desirable to pair a UPS with every single machine. apcupsd supports some alternate arrangements.
+Under those circumstances, it may not be possible or even desirable to pair a UPS with every single machine. apcctrl supports some alternate arrangements.

 The second type of configuration is the NIS (Network Information Server) server and client.
-In this configuration, where one UPS powers several computers, a copy of apcupsd running one one computer will act as a server while the other(s) will act as network clients which poll the server for information about the UPS.
+In this configuration, where one UPS powers several computers, a copy of apcctrl running one one computer will act as a server while the other(s) will act as network clients which poll the server for information about the UPS.
 Note that "NIS" is *not* related to Sun's directory service